And How—The Bigger the Better!

 Social Net Worth

 Lots of Facebook friends, LinkedIn connections, Twitter followers (even if you have to buy them), lots of tweets and likes and shares.
-And then there?s Klout*.
+And then there was Klout. *Note:*Klout is now kaput.
+Stay tuned for a replacement meta-social Web tool to quantify your (digital) importance.

-Klout is about your clout.
-It?s a site that helps you ?measure your online impact?.
-The bigger your Klout score, the more influential you are.
+Klout was about your clout.
+It was a site that helped you ‘measure your online impact’.
+The bigger your Klout score, the more influential you were.
 According to Klout, anyway.
-Note: It takes little for a Klout score to slip, but it takes lots to boost it.
-This entails a lot of hard work to keep up with the Joneses ? and Trumps and Biebers and Gagas.
+But it took little for a Klout score to slip, and lot, lots, lots! to boost it.
+This entailed some hard yakka to keep up with the Joneses … and the Kardashians.

 Social media algorithms are voracious, and surpassing others is the next big thing (although, where weight is concerned, big is not really phat.
 So say the image-makers).

 In the depths is where you’ll find your real worth.
-From there, you?ll come back up and do your best work in progress.
-The kind that reflects the measure of the person you?re becoming, and makes you bigger and better?not necessarily bigger and better than others, but than the self you were.
-Naturally.
-It?s this kind of work that needs to become widespread to help others find their own best WIP-self.
+From there, you’ll come back up and do your best work in progress.
+The kind that reflects the measure of the person you’re becoming, and makes you bigger and better—not necessarily bigger and better than others, but than the self you were.
+Organically.
+It’s this kind of work that needs to become widespread to help others find their own best WIP-self.

 Sharing is Caring